-If you’re the type of person who connects to the internet through multiple gadgets simultaneously, VPN Unlimited, with its 5 parallel connection support, may be the best VPN service Australia for you.
+If you’re the type of person who connects to the internet through multiple gadgets simultaneously, VPN Unlimited, with its 5 parallel connection support, maybe the best VPN service Australia for you.

 The software is easy to set up, and using it isn’t much of a challenge either, thanks to a walk-through tutorial.
 The VPN provider logs only trivial usage details such as bandwidth usage and session duration and grants its users with unlimited bandwidth, so you can enjoy as much geo-locked streaming as you want without any concern about your privacy.

 The snag is that it has limited (around two dozen) server locations, and torrenting isn’t allowed on them all.
-There is also no specific information about their encryption protocol.
+There is also no specific information about its encryption protocol.
 However, it does have some of the cheapest subscription rates around, so if you’re on a budget and aren’t looking for paranoid-grade security, this is worth a look.

 Express VPN review

 ExpressVPN has developed a reputation for providing excellent fundamental online security as well as being user-friendly.
-It has a huge number of servers spread across the world, lightning fast internet speeds, and intuitive programs for popular device platforms, which makes it great for even less computer literate internet users who want to secure their privacy or access location restricted content.
+It has a huge number of servers spread across the world, lightning-fast internet speeds, and intuitive programs for popular device platforms, which makes it great for even less computer literate internet users who want to secure their privacy or access location restricted content.

 ExpressVPN also has a policy for keeping the P2P torrent protocol open, something that even certain paid services fail to offer.
-As far as encryption quality is concerned, ExpressVPN utilizes the OpenVPN standard for maximum security.
+As far as encryption quality is concerned, ExpressVPN utilises the OpenVPN standard for maximum security.

 It goes without saying that unless there are radical changes in privacy laws on a global scale, VPNs are here to stay.
 Whether you choose a software that offers free VPN access or one that is paid, is up to your specific requirements and priorities, however, in an objective VPN comparison, the VPN best suited for security and privacy will be a paid one.

 Hopefully, you will now be better equipped for finding the best VPN in Australia for your usage.
-Keep in mind that even the best VPN services won’t offer 100% protection for your information: some of the responsibility will always lie on your own common sense.
+Keep in mind that even the best VPN services won’t offer 100% protection for your information: some of the responsibility will always lie on your common sense.